cnarruda/grind-be-gone/README.md

 Just some tunings to help ease the grind (and expedite your way to godhood).

-New wish: type 'reroll' (without the single quotes) to reroll most boring stuff like brain brine and eater's nectar result.
+- New wish: type 'reroll' (without the single quotes) to reroll most boring stuff like brain brine and eater's nectar result.

-Gave some new cool items to our friend Tam the Dromad Merchant.
+- Gave some new cool items to our friend Tam the Dromad Merchant

-Increased to 100% the chance to get Ego absorption from killing the Esper hunters.
+- Increased to 100% the chance to absorb Ego when killing the Esper hunters.

+- Added option to choose outcome of Brain Brine consumption.

 # *Installation*